jonathanstowe/JSON-Marshal/README.md

 that will be called on the value, the return value being constrained as above.

+By default the JSON produced is _pretty_ (that is newlines and indentation,) which is nice for humans to read but has a lot of superfluous characters in it, this can be controlled by passing `:!pretty` to `marshal`.

 ## Installation

 Assuming you have a working Rakudo installation, you can install this with ```zef``` :